MathiasCK/node-editor-3900/README.md

 - **Edge Management**: Define and edit relationships with simple yet powerful tools that allow you to connect nodes through various types of edges, such as connected by, part of, fulfills etc. 🔗
 - **Interactive Visualization**: With React Flow, visualize complex diagrams that are not only easy to navigate but also pleasing to the eye. 📊
-- **Data Persistence**: Changes are backed by a .NET and SQLite backend, allowing for robust data management and recovery. 💾 Export/Import Capability: Nodes and their relationships can be downloaded providing a simple way to share and document network structures outside the platform. 📁
+- **Data Persistence**: Changes are backed by a .NET and SQLite backend, allowing for robust data management and recovery. 💾
+- **Export/Import Capability**: Nodes and their relationships can be downloaded providing a simple way to share and document network structures outside the platform. 📁
 - **Role-Based Authentication**: Secure access with JWT (JSON Web Tokens) for handling different user roles, ensuring that sensitive project data remains protected and accessible only to authorized personnel. 🔐

 ## Prerequisites 📋